 The recommended dose for a guinea pig’s daily intake to prevent scurvy is 30 micrograms a day.
 This may be brought up to 50 micrograms a day when trying to re-introduce vitamin C to your little guy’s diet.

 There have been plenty of studies done on guinea pigs and their intake of vitamin C. Some tests have been done in which up to 300 micrograms were administered to guinea pigs.
 The result was simply excessive diarrhoea.
 Guinea pigs, like humans, have a pretty effective way of processing excessive vitamin C which is to simply push it out of their body.

 Preventing Guinea Pig Scurvy

-I find using a mist works better than other things like tablets or mixing my guinea pigs water with vitamin C. Occasionally, your guinea pig simply will refuse to eat the tablets all together.
+I find using a mist works better than other things like tablets or mixing my guinea pigs’ water with vitamin C. Occasionally, your guinea pig simply will refuse to eat the tablets altogether.
 On top of this, introducing your guinea pig’s water with vitamin C can cause problems.
-Your guinea pig may simply not want to drink the water due too much additives and as a result, can become severely dehydrated.
+Your guinea pig may simply not want to drink the water due to too many additives and as a result, can become severely dehydrated.